Home>Fixed Deposit>Types Of FD

 In India, you can choose to invest in various types of fixed deposits.
 Here’s a look at some of the most popular types of FDs that you can choose from –

 Standard fixed deposits are the traditional deposit schemes banks and post offices offer.
 You can invest a fixed amount of money for a fixed term.
-The rate of interest is guaranteed by the bank or post office.
+The bank or post office guarantees the rate of interest.
 After the tenure ends, you get the amount invested and the interest earned in a lump sum.

 As the name suggests, tax-saving fixed deposits are deposit schemes that help you save taxes.
 These deposit schemes come with a fixed term of 5 years.

-The investment you make into the deposit is a deduction from your taxable income.
+Your investment into the deposit is a deduction from your taxable income.
 You can claim a maximum deduction of Rs.1.5 lakhs on your deposit.

 If you fall in the 30% tax bracket, this deduction helps you reduce your tax liability by Rs.45,000 (30% of Rs.1.5 lakhs).

-As is evident from the name, senior citizen fixed deposit schemes are those designed for seniors, i.e., individuals aged 60 years and above.
+As the name shows, senior citizen fixed deposit schemes are designed for seniors, i.e., individuals aged 60 years and above.

 The interest rates are higher on these deposits.
 Senior citizens also enjoy tax deductions on the interest income under Section 80TTB up to Rs.50,000.